Multi-Agent Reinforcement Learning for Energy Harvesting Two-Hop Communications with a Partially Observable State: Introduction

 \subsection{Contributions}

-As previously mentioned, we focus our work on EH two-hop communications.
-In contrast to the state of the art, we consider a realistic scenario in which each EH node, i.e, the transmitter and the relay, have only causal knowledge.
-This means, in each time interval, each EH node knows its current and past amounts of incoming energy, its current and past battery levels, its current and past data buffer levels and its current and past channel coefficients for its transmit channel.
-For the transmitter, this channel coefficient corresponds to the channel between the transmitter and the relay, and for the relay, this channel coefficient corresponds to the channel between the relay and the receiver.
-As the throughput in a two-hop communication scenario depends on the transmission policies of both, the transmitter and the relay, we consider the case when the EH nodes fully cooperate with each other to exchange their causal knowledge during a signaling phase.
-This cooperation provides each EH node with the causal knowledge of the other EH node.
-The EH nodes exploit the obtained causal knowledge to adapt their transmission policies.
-We are interested in a distributed solution where each EH node finds its own transmission policy taking into account its own causal knowledge and the knowledge it has obtained during the signaling phase.
-Consequently, we model this scenario as a Markov game because it provides the generalization of the model for decision-making situations given by Markov decision processes which considers only a single decision-making agent, to the case when multiple decision-making agents are considered \cite{Littman94}.
-Additionally, we propose a multi-agent reinforcement learning algorithm to find the transmission policies at the transmitter and at the relay.
+We focus our work on EH two-hop communications.
+In contrast to the state of the art, we consider a realistic scenario in which the state of the system is only partially observable to the EH nodes.
+This means, in each time interval, each EH node only knows the values of its own current and past parameters, i.e., the amounts of incoming energy, the battery levels, the data buffer levels and the past channel gains for its own transmit channel.
+For the transmitter, this channel gain corresponds to the channel between the transmitter and the relay, and for the relay, this channel gain corresponds to the channel between the relay and the receiver.
+We use a channel predictor based on a Kalman filter in each EH node in order to obtain a current estimate of the channel gain.
+Furthermore, to overcome the partial observability of the system's state, we propose a signaling phase in which the EH nodes exchange information about their current parameters, as commonly done in wireless sensor networks \cite{Rajendran2006}.
+We are interested in a distributed solution where each EH node finds its own transmission policy taking into account its observation of the system's state and the knowledge it has obtained during the signaling phase.
+Considering that the problem consists of two agents, the transmitter and the relay, who should make simultaneous decisions to achieve a common goal, i.e., decide on the transmit powers in order to maximize the throughput, we model this scenario as a Markov game.
+This is because Markov games provide a framework to include multiple decision making agents with interacting or competing goals \cite{Littman94}.
+Additionally, to find the distributed transmission policies at the transmitter and at the relay, we propose a multi-agent RL algorithm.
+The use of RL is motivated by the fact that complete non-causal knowledge is unavailable.
+As a consequence, standard optimization techniques cannot be used.
+In addition, to validate our proposed multi-agent RL algorithm, we derive convergence guarantees based on RL assuming that the EH nodes are able to observe the system's state, i.e., when the channel prediction and the transmission of the signaling are successful, and a constant learning rate is used.
+Moreover, by numerical results we show that the performance of the proposed algorithm has only a small degradation compared to the offline case which requires complete non-causal knowledge.
+Additionally, we show that even when the overhead caused by the signaling phase is taken into account, the proposed algorithm outperforms other approaches that do not consider cooperation among the EH nodes, and therefore do not require a signaling phase.